tacoda/professional-software-development/slides.md

 > A guide for your early career

+_Ian Johnson_

 ---

+## Introduction

+- ShipU alumni
+- Web development for 10 years

+---

 ## Professional Pathways

-> Best quote ever.

-Note: speaker notes FTW!

-Quick outline:

-- How to get a Job
-- What to do when you get the Job

 ---

-## Maintain a Growth Mindset
+## How To Get The Job

+- Show technical competency

 ---

-## Maintain a Growth Mindset
+## What Employers are Looking For

 ---

-## Focus on Impact
+## Build Portfolio Projects

+- Learn by doing
+- Maximize your time by using them in your portfolio
+- Grow by learning how to distribute your code

 ---

-## Experiment

----
+## What To Do When You Got The Job

+- Maintain a Growth Mindset
+- Focus on Impact
+- Learn from User Interaction
-## Test Everything
+- Test Everything

----

-## Write Things Down
+- Document Everything

 ---